Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/07-LAB_SC_100_Lab3_Ex2_Data classification framework.md

 1. On the **Review and finish** page, review all your settings, select **Submit**, then select **Done**.

     ![altext](../media/lab3/image-33.png)

-You have successfully published and auto-applied the retention label to all documents that contain project IDs.

 **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
 - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
 - If not, carefully read the error message and retry the step, following the instructions in the lab guide.